4neesh/DevBlog/src/posts/031_SpringFramework.md

 <p>
 Spring provides an IOC container which serves as the most valuable feature to the developer.
 The IOC container is complementary to the final principle of SOLID: <strong>'dependency inversion'</strong>.
 Dependency inversion creates loosely coupled classes within the application design.
 Loose coupling will provide benefits across unit testing and support for application growth and behaviours.
-You can read about the dependency inversion in more detail from my previous <a href="https://aneesh.co.uk/dependency-inversion-principle" target="_blank">blog</a>.
+You can read about dependency inversion in more detail from my previous <a href="https://aneesh.co.uk/dependency-inversion-principle" target="_blank">blog</a>.
 </p>
 <p>
 In addition to the IOC container, the Spring framework also provides out-of-the-box support for further features:
 </p>
 <strong>Aspect-orientated programming</strong>, also known as AOP, enables cross-cutting concerns to be injected for method calls within the application.
 With AOP, the process of calling methods can be broken down into sections (such as before the call and after the call) where logic can be injected in a modular fashion.
 You can read more on AOP in my blog <a href="https://aneesh.co.uk/implementing-aop-in-a-spring-application" target="_blank">here</a>.
 </p>
 <p>
 <strong>Security</strong> is supported by Spring for authentication, authorisation and other aspects.
-Spring security offers popular and supported security mechanisms that can be efficiently implemented and customised into enterprise applications such as authorisation protocols of Kerberos, OAuth and SAML.
+Spring security offers popular security mechanisms that can be efficiently implemented and customised into enterprise applications such as authorisation protocols of Kerberos, OAuth and SAML.
 </p>
 <p>
 <strong>Transaction management</strong> by Spring ensures database transactions are made in a timely manner using the ACID components.
 When an application makes a transaction to a database, the ACID components of atomicity, consistency, isolation and durability are important to meet to ensure transactions are orderly, complete and correct.
 The Spring framework provides an abstract layer underpinning both local transactions (in a centralised system) and global transactions (in a distributed system).